Ghayyas/beleef-demo/src/app/api/README.md

 **POST** `/api/generate-document`

 ### Description
 Generates a PDF document by filling a template with provided form data.
+Returns the PDF file directly for download.

 ### Request Body
 ```json